samuel-akinboro/bm-app/README.md

 Overall, it was an exciting project

-## New feature
+## Add on
-1. An animated splash screen
+1. Simple yet cool animated splash screen 🙂
 2. Adaptive app icons